Joe-Praise/C-80-limited/README.md

 I hope this put a smile on your face at least, thank you for reading dearly beloved.

+One last thing, The dataset just be producing flat lines.
+Thought of changing things but i'd just leave it at that.
+Thank you!.

 Till i push again.

 Adios!